2001: A Space Odyssey (1968)

 based on the novel 2010: Odyssey Two by Arthur C. Clarke

-written and directed by Peter Hyams
+directed by Peter Hyams

 What can anyone say about 2001: A Space Odyssey that hasn’t been said before?
 It’s a tough call.
 I recently attended a 50th anniversary screening of the film, remastered on 70mm under the supervision of avid admirer Christopher Nolan, and the experience was as memorable and unique as watching it for the first time on a small TV in my parents’ bedroom circa 1986.
 Few cinematic visions feel as idiosyncratic as 2001: A Space Odyssey, a movie that’s equal parts narrative experiment, existential exploration, and technical marvel.
 It is, rightfully so, one of the most influential works ever made, sitting at the very top of the best sci-fi motion pictures of all time.